-15 Things You Should Never Forget About Alicia Keys
+15 Essential Things to Know About Alicia Keys

-No one, really, besides Alicia Keys should have been in the running to host the Grammys this year.
+Alicia Keys was the only sound choice for host of the 2020 Grammys.

-A 15-time winner herself, the platinum-selling artist has long been a key (what can you do) voice of female empowerment and an advocate of the ongoing mission that is achieving equal representation and compensation for women in, not just music, but all fields.
-And while the Recording Academy has made a concerted effort over the past year to be more inclusive and make sure more women were in the top categories and onstage Sunday night, women behind the scenes in music remain outnumbered.
+A 15-time winner herself, the platinum-selling artist had a sparkling debut as host last year, proving a fitting guide for the industry's biggest night as a longtime voice of female empowerment and an advocate of the ongoing mission that is achieving equal representation and compensation for women in, not just music, but all fields.

 "Really, in my opinion, we are the greatest species on the planet," Keys, an expert on a woman's worth, told E!
-News with a smile at the 2019 DVF Awards in January, "and I think that we really create so, so much—beginning with life and the way that all things happen really begin with the strength of a woman."
+News with a smile at the 2019 DVF Awards, "and I think that we really create so, so much—beginning with life and the way that all things happen really begin with the strength of a woman."

-Keys, who along with husband Swizz Beatz was honored last year on her birthday by the Recording Academy's Producers & Engineers wing for their overall contributions to music, will be the first woman in 14 years to host the show.
+The "Show Me Love" singer will be bringing all the strength a live four-hour broadcast could ask for and more to the stage this Sunday—and lord knows, the Grammys need her guiding light.

+Efforts to be more inclusive in 2019 were evident in the wake of then-Recording Academy CEO Neil Portnow's ill-advised entreaty to women in 2018 to "step up" if they wanted to be more prevalent on the big stage.
+A blue-ribbon panel was formed to examine areas where the stodgy old Academy could improve.
+In addition to Keys being brought in as the first woman to host in 14 years, five of the eight Album of the Year nominees were by female artists and 31 women took home awards that night.

+Tensions roiling behind the scenes will be stashed far from the naked eye on Grammys night, but Keys, who hasn't commented on any of the backstage drama, is once again the captain of a ship sailing over turbulent waters.

+"I wanted to create this lovefest where we could celebrate each other's greatness and just have fun," she told Billboard last month about her plan for the 2020 Grammys.
+"We're all trying to make our way through a very chaotic time, and we all just need a little celebration—to feel like we're with friends, like somebody actually cares."

-Though her reputation precedes her, in honor of this occasion, here are 15 important things to know about Alicia Keys—one for each Grammy she's taken home over the years:
+She couldn't have known just how chaotic, but if anyone can bring the boat into port without a scrape, she can.
+Here are 15 important things to know about Alicia Keys—one for each Grammy she's won over the years:

 Charles Sykes/Invision/AP/REX/Shutterstock

-Alicia Augello Cook hails from the Hell's Kitchen neighborhood of Manhattan, where she was raised by her mother, Teresa Augello, an Italian-American legal secretary and actress who exposed her daughter at an early age to jazz and classical music and had her in piano lessons by the time she was 7.
+Alicia Augello-Cook hails from the Hell's Kitchen neighborhood of Manhattan, where she was raised by her mother, Teresa Augello, an Italian-American legal secretary and actress who exposed her daughter at an early age to jazz and classical music and had her in piano lessons by the time she was 7.

 "Times Square was dark—gee, it was dismal," Keys told The Guardian in 2016.
 "In the '80s, when I was a little girl, this whole Midtown area was a different world.
 These are the streets that I walked, and learned my lessons on, and heard the music, and witnessed disenfranchised people, and people who just had dreams and hopes.
 Every pimp, every prostitute, every drug dealer, every Broadway dreamer wishing they could be a writer, or a musician, or an actor."

-Keys' parents split up when she was 2 and growing up she didn't have a relationship with her father, Craig Cook, a flight attendant.
+Keys' parents split up when she was 2 and, growing up, she didn't have a relationship with her father, Craig Cook, a flight attendant.

 "It made me mad, made me angry," she told The Guardian in 2001.
 "But it helped show me what a strong woman my mother was, and made me want to be strong like her.
 Probably, it was better for me this way."